 About Getting a Flu Vaccine

-- The CDC recommends that everyone 6 months of age and older get immunized against the flu every year.
-Getting a flu vaccine protects you and the people around you!
+- The CDC recommends that everyone 6 months of age and older get a flu shot every year.

 - Read more on CDC's website.